- class renderdoc.FrameDescription¶

 Trueif this event came as part of an arbitrary shader write.

-A 0-based index of which fragment this modification corresponds to, in the case that multiple fragments from a single draw wrote to a pixel.
+A 0-based index of which fragment this modification corresponds to, in the case that multiple fragments from a single action wrote to a pixel.

 The value of the texture before this fragment ran.